By Kenan Rabah

 It is more flavorful: For chefs and customers, I think the flavor of the ingredient is as important as the cost, if not more so.
 When food is not in season, it is either grown in hothouses or shipped from different places around the world, and both affect its flavor.
 Forcing food to grow out of season will definitely affect the flavor because it won’t get the energy needed from nature to grow and develop properly.
 Transporting crops requires early harvest and refrigeration so they don’t rot during transportation, and this will definitely result in a lack of flavor compared to when crops ripen in their natural environment.

 It is healthier: The early harvest and transportation of the crop will affect its nutritional value.
 First of all and as mentioned before, vegetables and fruits are best when they are fully developed in their natural environment, so early harvest will prevent the development of full flavor and nutrients in the crops.
-Furthermore, transporting food might require further processing like irradiation (zapping the produce with a burst of radiation to kill germs) or preservatives (like wax) to protect the produce, and while this might not have a serious effect on bodily health, it’s most definite that without these treatments, food is safer.
+Furthermore, transporting food might require further processing like irradiation (zapping the produce with a burst of radiation to kill germs) or preservatives (like wax) to protect the produce, and while this might not have a serious effect on bodily health, it’s most certain that food is safer without these treatments.

 It is also looking after the planet: Purchasing local foods and eating in season helps to protect the planet, because you are reducing the number of miles the food needs to reach you and, therefore, reducing the amount of fuel needed to transport it, and this obviously helps reduce the pollution caused by burning fuel in the air.
 Furthermore, eating in-season foods will minimize the human impact on the natural cycle of growing foods, and the less technology we use to grow foods, the less polluting energy sources will be used.